linode/developers/hugo/content/getting-started.md

     [![Configuration Profile](/docs/assets/linode-manager-configuration-profile_small.png)](/docs/assets/linode-manager-configuration-profile.png)

-    {: .note }
-    >
+    {{< note >}}

-    > Use a [StackScript](http://www.linode.com/stackscripts) to quickly deploy a customized Linux distribution.
+Use a [StackScript](http://www.linode.com/stackscripts) to quickly deploy a customized Linux distribution.
 Some of the most popular StackScripts do things like install the Apache web server, configure a firewall, and set up the WordPress content management system.
 They're easy to use.
 Just find a StackScript, complete the form, and deploy.

+{{< /note >}}

 ## Booting Your Linode